-The Benefits of Having a Good Credit Score
+What Are the Benefits of a Good Credit Score?

 Your credit score isn't just a number on paper.
 It's a door to opportunity, from jobs to credit cards to insurance.
 And, the higher your score, the wider that door opens.